WalletConnect/walletconnect-specs/docs/specs/clients/notify/notify-authentication.md

 ## wc_notifyUpdate request

 - act - description of action intent.
 Must be equal to "notify_update"
-- iss - did:key of an identity key.
-Enables to resolve attached blockchain account.
+- iss - did:key of client identity key
 - ksu - key server for identity key verification
-- aud - did:key of an identity key.
-Enables to resolve associated Dapp domain used.
+- aud - did:key of dapp identity key
 - sub - blockchain account that this notify subscription is associated with (did:pkh)
 - scp - scope of notification types authorized by the user
 - app - dapp's domain URL